 5 Students taking 03-231 (including pre-med students) will take organic chemistry as a prerequisite, which will satisfy a biology elective requirement.

 6 Students at CMU-Q may replace 15-128 with the Undergraduate Colloquium, either 03-201 or 02-202.

-7 Students taking 15-210 will need to take 15-150 (Functional Programming), which will count as a Computer Science/Machine Learning Elective.
+7 Students taking 15-451 will need to take 15-210 (Parallel and Sequential Data Structures and Algorithms) as well as 15-150 (Functional Programming) in order to satisfy pre-requisites; these courses will count as Computer Science/Machine Learning Electives.

 8 Undergraduate research (02-500 or 03-500 if performed in computational biology) can be counted as a major elective.